TWBug/GoldCardHenge/content/qualification/field-of-science-technology.en.md

 - 6.1.
 All of the following documents are required:
     - Domestic or foreign certificate verifying possession of a Ph.D. degree
-    - Verification of domestic or foreign work experience in a relevant field for 3 or more years
+    - Verification of domestic or foreign work experience in a relevant field for 3 or more years [Note 6.1a](#note-61a)
-    - Academic research during the most recent 3 years
+    - Academic research during the most recent 3 years [Note 6.1b](#note-61b)

 - 6.2.
 All of the following documents are required:
-    - Verification of domestic or foreign work experience in a relevant field for 3 or more years
+    - Verification of domestic or foreign work experience in a relevant field for 3 or more years [Note 6.2a](#note-62a)
     - Documents verifying technology (such as a domestic or foreign patent certificate, etc.) or technology licensing (such as a technology licensing contract, etc.).
     - Documents verifying receipt of awards (must be major domestic or foreign awards of an international nature in the candidate's professional field).
+[Note 6.2b](#note-62b)

 {{< /accordion >}}